Yangyongyu0506/JetRover/README.md

 Note: You can't create normal subs in on_configure, and you have to use on_activate(state) to activate pubishers.
 ## 2025.11.17
 To use MultiThreadedExecutor, you must assign num_threads, otherwise it will not be deactivated properly.

+Created the node without lifecycle.

+Modified the rx funcition so that it can be acsynchronously called.